larenteria/portfolio/README.md

 # portfolio

+Hello and welcome...
-Hello, and welcome to my portfolio!
+to my portfolio!

 A few quick details:
 1. NNN Projects and dataScraper are mostly done, but I plan to keep working on dataScraper a bit more after I finish Chess.